 On January 19, 2011, we held an End-of-Review meeting with the FDA to discuss the items contained in the CRL and the information we planned to include in the resubmission of the NDA for Qnexa.
 In anticipation of the meeting, we provided a briefing document that included comprehensive assessment of the teratogenic potential of topiramate including analyses integrating existing non-clinical and clinical data.
-In the Qnexa studies, which included 15 offspring from women exposed to Qnexa or topiramate, there were no reports of any congenital malformations.
+In the Qnexa studies, which included 15 offspring from women exposed to Qnexa or topiramate, there were no reports of congenital malformations.
 In addition, we provided several new analyses including cardiovascular data from our SEQUEL (OB-305) and Sleep Apnea (OB-204) studies to demonstrate that Qnexa does not increase the risk for major cardiovascular events and that the observed increases in heart rate, which occurred in some patients over the course of the clinical program, did not increase the risk of major cardiovascular events, as evidenced by adverse events reported in the trial.
 We also provided a synopsis of the final study report for the SEQUEL study.
 At the meeting, an overview was provided of the teratogenicity and cardiovascular risk material covered by the background package.
 The discussion also included elements of our proposed REMS program for Qnexa.
 The primary focus of the FDA at the meeting, however, concerned the teratogenic potential for topiramate, specifically the incidence of oral clefts observed in the North American AED Pregnancy Registry and in the UK Epilepsy and Pregnancy Registry.
 The FDA requested that we assess the feasibility of performing a retrospective observational study utilizing existing electronic medical claims healthcare databases to review fetal outcomes, including the incidence of congenital malformations and oral cleft, in the offspring of women who received prophylaxis treatment with 100 mg of topiramate for migraine during pregnancy, or the Feasibility Assessment.
-We held a follow up meeting with the FDA on April 14, 2011 to discuss the Feasibility Assessme topiramate and all diagnoses.
+We held a follow up meeting with the FDA on April 14, 2011 to discuss the Feasibility Assessment.
+We reached agreement with the FDA on the retrospective observational study objectives and design, primary endpoints, and eligibility criteria.
+During the April 2011 meeting, it was agreed the study would be expanded to include all doses of topiramate and all diagnoses.
 It was also agreed that the results would be stratified and that the diagnoses of those exposed to topiramate would be matched with control groups with similar diagnoses and patient profiles.
 The co-primary endpoints were the relative risk of major congenital malformations and oral cleft in infants born to mothers exposed to topiramate during pregnancy as compared to a control group that was not exposed to topiramate during pregnancy.
 The retrospective observational study was called FORTRESS, for Fetal Outcome Retrospective TopiRamate ExpoSure Study.